MMikhailova/local/README.md

 # Code

+**How to clone repo from GitHub to a local directory**

+- create a repo on GitHub
+- clone-->copy repo link
+- create a local folder via VS
+- type in Terminal: git clone paste the link from GitHub
+- cd folder name

 **How to push changes to my GitHub(remote) from local directory:**

 - git status serves to show changes made